Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Kernel Mode vs User Mode
 ---
+In Windows, to protect user applications from accessing critical operating system data, Windows splits the processor up into two access modes.
+These two modes are User mode and Kernel Mode.

+This schema ensures that any application that's performing unintended actions won't disrupt the stability/avilability of the overall system.

 <img src="{{ site.url }}{{ site.baseurl }}/images/privilege-rings.png" alt="">

 In the illustration shown above, there's a total of seven layers (or rings) of protection.